 In the session’s first talk, Dr. Dani Filc of Ben-Gurion University (presenting work he has done with Dr. Nadav Davidovitch of Tel Aviv University), said that this boundary is a relatively new one.
 Prior to World War II, he explained, conventional medicine was based on the individual case study, not on the large statistical samples we today equate with scientific medicine.
 In fact, the earliest forms of the controlled trial of treatments were used by homeopaths in their efforts to provide solid grounding for their theories.
 Then, Filc said, homeopathy and other non-conventional theories were considered non-scientific precisely because they sought to base themselves on impersonal measures rather than on the intimate knowledge of the individual patient that the well-trained and experienced medical practitioner saw as the sine qua non of modern medicine.
 However, in today’s day and age things are advancing in the alternative medicine world, and looking at different things to see how they fair for the individual is something that should be looked at more, Click here to see how cannabis has taken a leap in years and what it can do for you.

 In other words, there has been a change in the standard of what science is.
-This in turn has affected the way both conventional and non-conventional practitioners see their work.
+This in turn has affected the way both conventional and non-conventional practitioners see their work, be they ones who use white label CBD provider products or any other methods.
 Statistical methods are nearly all that is important to advocates of the new school of evidence-based medicine, which seeks to make health care more effective and efficient by nearly eliminating the physician’s intuitions and prejudices from his work.
 Many alternative therapists have recast their fields from being alternatives to conventional methods to being supplements to it.
 At the same time, some conventional practitioners are resisting the pure empiricism of evidence-based medicine, and many alternative therapists claim that the worth of their treatments cannot be measured randomized controlled trials precisely because they are tailored to the individual patient.

 As I understood Filc’s talk, the point here is not that we have no objective way of distinguishing between effective and non-effective treatments.
 Scientific procedure does in fact provide us with important tools for doing so.
 However, following the development of scientific practice keeps us humble.
 The scientific gold standard of today would have been foreign to researchers a century ago, and we can assume that a century from now scientific procedures will be different from what they are now.